 I only started getting involved with the Serbian community through church choir in the early noughties.
 For about 13 years, I was quite active in the church community.
 I’m still sort of a part of it, but not really, I’ve again withdrawn, and I’m trying to live my own life.

 Like many migrants who can’t get work, my dad started a business in 1997.
 He was working in a dead-end factory job, and he was just saying, “Well, there has to be a way to do something else.”
 And so he decided to start a cleaning business maintaining residential buildings on the outside.
-I’ve been running the business ever since. we built it up from scratch. it’s not glamorous, it can be dirty work, but it keeps me physically active, and it lets me do my own thing while making enough money to sustain a comfortable life.
+I’ve been running the business ever since.
+We built it up from scratch. i\It’s not glamorous, it can be dirty work, but it keeps me physically active, and it lets me do my own thing while making enough money to sustain a comfortable life.

 I struggled with this concept of being a Serb in Australia for quite some time.
 But then, as time goes on, you reconcile things, and you can be both Australian and Serbian.
 As long as you accept the land you live in the laws and the people, they will accept you too.
 And you can speak your language, you can eat your food, you can go to your church, you can do anything you like.